HeRoMo/convert_to_geojson_jp/README.md

 ### Sample page
 You can see the map data localy.
-Command `npm start`, and then access http://localhost:3000
+Command `npm start`, then your browser open http://localhost:3000.

 ## Output geojson/topojson files